pilight/pilight/README.md

 crw-rw---T 1 root video 249, 1 jan  1  1970 /dev/lirc1
 lrwxrwxrwx 1 root root      21 jan  1  1970 /dev/lircd -> ../var/run/lirc/lircd
 ```
+The core of this program is the 433-daemon.
+This will run itself in the background.
+You can then the 433-receiver or the 433-sender
+to connect to the 433-daemon to receive of send codes.
+The 433-daemon also has the possibility to automatically invoke another script.
+So you can use the 433-daemon to log incoming codes.
-The receiver will read from `/dev/lirc0` by default, but if you want it to read other sockets, run the receiver as follows:
+The 433-daemon will read from `/dev/lirc0` by default, but if you want it to read other sockets, run the receiver as follows:
 ```
-root@pi:~# receive --socket=/dev/lirc1
+root@pi:~# ./433-daemon --socket=/dev/lirc1
+root@pi:~# ./433-receiver
 ```
 The output of the receiver will be as follow:
 ```
-root@pi:~# receive
+root@pi:~# ./433-receiver
 # KaKu: ./send -p kaku_switch -i 100 -u 15 -f
 id: 100, unit: 15, state: off
 id: 100, unit: 15, state: off